quintbro/Climbing_and_Climate/docs/README.rst

     pip install git+https://github.com/quintbro/Climbing_and_Climate.git

 In order to obtain the .csv files that work with this package go to the `mountain project route finder <https://www.mountainproject.com/route-finder>` and filter to the desired routes that you want data on. then hit "export csv" which will download the .csv file that will work with all of the functions in this package.
-**NOTE:** the route finder will only export 1000 climbs at a time, so if you want export more climbs than that you will need to export multiple .csv files then use the dataConcat function to concatenate all of them into a single dataframe.
+**NOTE:** the route finder will only export 1000 climbs at a time, so if you want export more climbs than that you will need to export multiple .csv files then use the pyclimb.concat() function to concatenate all of them into a single dataframe.

 Example
 -------
-Here is a demo of how to use the package:
+Here is a short example of how to use the package, for a more detailed example, please see "Demo".

-if you have multiple .csv files the dataConcat function found in the clean_climbing module will concatenate them together for you.
+if you have multiple .csv files the pyclimb.concat function found in the clean_climbing module will concatenate them together for you.

 .. code-block:: python